 Clueless is a unique High School movie.
 Being a 90’s kid I appreciate the nostalgia.
 If not for its fashion sense, sophisticated dialogue, and Alicia Silverstone’s devoted performance it might of been forgotten.
 The thing I liked most about the movie is how it handles “the populars.”
 The fact that they’re portrayed in a good light instead of a bad one.
 Like most High School movies it tends to veer off into multiple stories at once.
 However it does all come together by the end.
 So don’t be clueless, give it a watch.

 Sucker Punch is a truly eye catching movie.
-I remember when I first saw the trailer in theaters.
+I remember when I first saw the trailer in the theaters.
 I was immediately interested.
 Can you blame me though.
 You got five hot girls (one of them in a schoolgirl outfit) fighting Giant Japanese Samurai, Zombie Nazi’s, Dragons, and Robots.
-How could I not be curious.
+The girls also have cutesy names like Babydoll, Sweet Pea, Rocket, Blondie, and Amber.
+How could I not be curious?
+That’s how I ended up going to see it by myself.
 If you haven’t heard of this movie then see the trailer.
-It makes the movie look much better than it is.
-That being said, this movie really does suck.
-Those fight scenes I mentioned only last roughly 28 minutes in a 1 hour 50 minute movie.
-The rest of the movie is set in an asylum/ brothel.
-But not all at once.
+It makes the movie look much better than it actually is.
+Which is how I would describe any Zack Snyder movie.
+This was his first PG-13 movie he directed, I think to prove he could direct a movie that didn’t have a hard R rating.
+It’s also Snyder’s first completely original movie that isn’t based on a graphic novel, novel, or an older movie.
+That being said, Sucker Punch really does suck.
+Those fight scenes I mentioned only last roughly 28 minutes in a 1 hour and 50 minute movie.
+The rest of the movie is set in an insane asylum/ brothel, but not all at once.
 The problem is that the plot is too overly complicated.
+They jump back and forth between reality in the asylum, stylized reality in the brothel, and dream sequences represent by four action scenes.
 The acting is awful, the message is bleak, and the characters aren’t compelling.
 Really the fight sequences and music are the only positive things I can say about it.
-Unless you’re a 14 year old looking to get his fix of guns & girls, I wouldn’t recommend it.
+Unless you’re a 14 year old boy (like I was) looking to get his fix of guns & girls, I wouldn’t recommend seeing Sucker Punch.

 Shallow Hal has mixed messages.
 Don’t get me wrong, this is one of my favorite romantic comedies.
 It’s just something about the movie.
-Well let’s examine the premise.
-Shallow Hal is the story of a man who is so fixated on looks that he can’t see the beauty in people.
-Until he unknowingly gains the ability to see unattractive people as attractive.
-The movie is filled with plenty of misunderstanding based humor.
-The only problem I have is like I said the mixed messages.
-Now I don’t have a problem with “fat humor”, It doesn’t really bother me.
-No I’m talking about the fact that the movie claims all unattractive people are saints and all attractive people are bullies.
+From the Farrelly Brothers, Shallow Hal is the story of a man named Hal who is so fixated on looks that he can’t see the real beauty within people.
+Even though Jack Black isn’t a perfect 10.
+Until he unknowingly gains the ability to see unattractive people as attractive (and sometimes vice versa).
+This is achieved either with makeup, fat suits, or using a completely different actor.
+Hal’s main romance is with a woman named Rosemary.
+A funny, friendly, humanitarian Hal doesn’t realize is overweight.
+Even when all the signs are right in front of him.
+Gwyneth Paltrow plays her in and out of a fat suit.
+Shallow Hal is filled with plenty of misunderstanding based humor.
+The only problem I have is, like I said, the mixed messages.
+Now, I don’t have a problem with “fat humor” per se.
+It doesn’t really bother me.
+No, I’m talking about the fact that the movie claims all unattractive people are saints and all attractive people are mean.
 That’s not always true, but it’s a little thing.
-The movie is still clever and the message is clear.
+Shallow Hal is still clever and the message is clear.
 Plus my mom’s name is Rosemary and her song is in it.
-Give it a watch, you might enjoy it.
+Shallow Hal is lovely inside and out.

 The LEGO Movie is about as perfect a movie can be.
 Growing up, LEGO was always my favorite toy to play with.
 I still love it even to this day.
 When I first heard they were making a LEGO movie I was like, YES!!!
 I couldn’t wait to see it.
 Though there was a thought I had that the movie might not be good.
 That thought was quickly proven wrong after I saw it.
 The LEGO Movie is the story of an average minifigure named Emmet, who’s thrust into the colorful and imaginative world of LEGO.
 His entire life is lived by the instructions.
 Until he accidentally becomes “the chosen one.”
 On his adventure, Emmet meets a punk themed Master Builder named Wyldstyle.
 A blind Morgan Freeman wizard named Vitruvius.
 As well as a unicorn cat named Unikitty, a classic astronaut named Benny, a robotic pirate named Metalbeard, and Batman.
 Together they all try to defeat the evil Lord Business and his henchmen Bad Cop.
 The best thing about the movie is how they stick to their brand’s core values without resorting to cheesiness.
 LEGO is all about creativity not preservation.
 Another positive is the voice cast.
 Casting Chris Pratt as the lead LEGO was a stroke of genius.
 The movie is also beautifully rendered and really does trick you into thinking it’s stop-motion.
 And let’s not forget that extremely catchy Oscar nominated song you probably can’t get out of your head.
 You couldn’t ask for a better movie about LEGO’s.